dan-sprague/dan-sprague.github.io/_posts/2025-12-05-discrete_clustering.md

   <figcaption>Figure 1: Simulated 3-component 2-dimensional Gaussian Mixture Model.</figcaption>
 </div>

-Consider the distribution shown above, which represents a 3-component, 2-dimensional Gaussian Mixture Model (GMM).
+Consider the distribution shown above, which represents samples from a 3-component, 2-dimensional Gaussian Mixture Model (GMM).
 Turing.jl, a Julia package for Bayesian inference, is notable for its superlative ability to easily sample the full posterior of cluster assignment for each observation.
 However, the sampling time for even small datasets is enormously restrictive.

-It is for this reason that most GMMs are implemented as **marginalized models**, as shown below:
+It is for this reason that most GMMs are implemented as **marginalized models**, as shown below.
+In a marginalized model, the cluster assignments *for each point* are summed out of the joint distribution.
+This simplifies things greatly and results in much faster fitting because the log-joint is now differentiable.

 ```julia
 @model function gmm_standard(x, K)